© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Cross Standing Stone is a scheduled monument protected by Cadw under reference GM241.
 View the official record →

-Cefn Cross Standing Stone is a prehistoric standing stone located in Wales, designated as Scheduled Ancient Monument GM241 by Cadw.
+Cefn Cross Standing Stone is a prehistoric monolith located in Wales, designated by Cadw as a scheduled ancient monument under reference GM241.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM241.

 Cefn Cross Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Cross Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM241.